 Many people incline to admit there is truth in this assumption.
 Unfortunately I failed to create a mathematical model adequate to the problem.
 I tried to obtain help from other, better designers of models, but I failed to find a real intellectual partner for the task.
 I knew I had something very important to say, but I could not express myself well enough.
-Something similar might be felt by a poet who experiences something but cannot put it into words, or a composer who fails to write down the music audible in his or her head.
+A similar feeling might be experienced by a poet who goes through something but cannot put it into words, or a composer who fails to write down the music audible in his or her head.
 I have a recurrent bad dream of standing at the rostrum of a great conference and not being able to utter a word.
 Psychologists would call it a typical anxiety dream.
 There has been more than one message of mine that I have not managed to express adequately.
 This is one of the worst torments in a researcher's life.